 1 credit Grades 9, 10, 11, 12

-Prerequisite: None (Video Production is highly recommended)
+Prerequisite: None

 Documentary Production is a one-semester course designed to introduce students to the process of documentary filmmaking.
 Students will analyze techniques used to produce documentaries and discuss the role of documentary film in contemporary society.
-They will learn how to develop ideas for possible exploration, conduct interviews with subjects pertinent to their films, capture professional quality footage and edit a short documentary film over the course of the semester.
-Students should take this course if they are interested in the media arts, storytelling, broadcast journalism, filmmaking or editing.
+They will learn how to develop ideas for possible exploration, conduct interviews with subjects pertinent to their films, capture professional quality footage and edit short documentary films over the course of the semester.
+Students should take this course if they are interested in the media arts, storytelling, broadcast journalism, film making or editing.

 WORLD LANGUAGES

 Course Sequence